bparanj/crystal/security/linux/virtual-memory.md

 ### What is Virtual Memory in Linux?

-Virtual memory in Linux is a memory management technique that provides an "idealized abstraction of the storage resources that are actually available on a given machine" to create the illusion to users of a very large (main) memory.
+Virtual memory in Linux is a memory management technique that provides an "idealized abstraction of the storage resources that are ly available on a given machine" to create the illusion to users of a very large (main) memory.
 This system allows the operating system to use disk space to extend the apparent size of the physical memory (RAM) installed in the computer, thus enabling it to run larger applications or multiple applications simultaneously.

 ### Key Concepts of Virtual Memory: